 A low sugar diet is not necessarily a low-carb diet.
 You can still eat a sufficient amount of carbohydrates by consuming vegetables, low glycemic fruits, and whole grains.

 However, if you’re following a low sugar diet to manage blood sugar and disorders like diabetes, you may want to consider the glycemic index of the carbohydrate sources you choose.
-See my list of the best gluten-free carbs.
+See my list of carbohydrates without gluten.

 For more support on going sugar-free, you are invited to join my free Sugar Free Challenge.